ebonnal/streamable/README.md

     - `.merge` several pipes to form a new one that yields elements using multiple threads
     - `.chain` several pipes to form a new one that yields elements of one pipe after the previous one is exhausted.
     - `.map` over pipe's elements uing multiple threads
-    - `.flatten` a pipeline that yields iterable elements to make it separately yield each object contained in the element
+    - `.flatten` a pipe, whose elements are assumed to be iterators, creating a new pipe with individual elements
     - `.filter` a pipe
     - `.batch` pipe's elements and yield them as lists of a given max size or spanning over a given max period.
 - manage